Turn VISITORS into BUYERS!

 site:www.mysiteB.com

-Limitations: These queries will only report those pages that are considered to be “index-able” by either search engine.
+Limitations: These queries will only report those pages that are considered to be “index-able” by the search engine.
 Each site may actually have a lot more pages that the search engines don’t know about or don’t consider to be worthy of their index.
-Added note: Yahoo! is a lot more liberal when it comes to divulging info about sites in its index.
 Google will only show those pages it finds to be most relevant.

 Send me your questions about search engines and search engine optimization…